-The widening gap between applicant numbers and tenure-track positions, is driving more and more grad students and postdocs to explore careers outside of academia.
-From scientific communication to publishing to patent law; there are many options available to researchers.
-Although, the path to these non-academic careers is no longer the one less traveled by; it remains somewhat unclear.
+The widening gap between applicant numbers and tenure-track positions is driving more and more grad students and postdocs to explore careers outside of academia.
+From scientific communication to publishing to patent law, there are many options available to researchers.
+Although the path to these non-academic careers is no longer the one less traveled by, it remains somewhat unclear.
 This webinar aims to shed some light on non-academic careers in science.
-Join us to hear from our speakers about their careers, the pros and cons of life outside academia, as well as the resources available for researchers interested in these alternate career options.

 Webinar Chair, Science Editor at the Journal of Visualized Experiments (JoVE).

 Indrani completed her PhD in Biochemistry from Dartmouth College in 2015.
 She has since worked at JoVE, where her editorial duties include discussing current scientific topics with researchers and managing submitted manuscripts during the publication process.
 She also writes regularly for the JoVE blog.

 Ribhu is a Senior Scientist at KSQ Therapeutics, a Cambridge (MA)-based company focused on oncology/immuno-oncology (IO) drug discovery.
 She received her Ph.D. in immunology from University of Massachusetts Medical School where she discovered how T cells are able to regulate their response to infection.
 She did a post-doc at Massachusetts General Hospital where she showed that cardiovascular diseases have an impact on immune system development and function.
 Outside the lab, she enjoys painting, cooking and mentoring young scientists.